eModbus/eModbus/README.md

   - ``std::mutex``
   - ``std::lock_guard``
   - ``std::forward``
+  - ``std::function``
+  - ``std::bind``

 For Modbus RTU you will need a RS485-to-Serial adaptor.
 Commonly used are the **RS485MAX** adaptors or the **XY-017** adaptors with automatic half duplex control.
 Do check compatability wrt voltage levels.

 Modbus TCP will require either an Ethernet module like the WizNet W5xxx series connected to the SPI interface or an (internal or external) WiFi adaptor.
-The client library is by the way using the functions defined in ``Client.h`` only, whereas the server library is requiring either ``Ethernet.h`` or ``Wifi.h`` internally.
+The client library is by the way using the functions defined in ``Client.h`` only, whereas the server and bridge library is requiring either ``Ethernet.h`` or ``Wifi.h`` internally.
 Async versions rely on the [AsyncTCP library](https://github.com/me-no-dev/AsyncTCP).

 ## Installation
 We recommend to use the [PlatformIO IDE](https://platformio.org/).
 There, in your project's ``platformio.ini`` file, add the Github URL of this library to your ``lib_deps =`` entry in the ``[env:...]`` section of that file: